Atrus33/stock_market/README.md

-# Check the stock price!
+# Check the stock price! :moneybag:

 In this repository you can find a file named ```main.py``` that queries the FMP on-line service to receive the stock value of well-known companies in U.S. Dollars.